 Biology and behavior of keloids vary, not only from patient to patient but often from keloid to keloid in the same individual.
 Some keloids are totally asymptomatic; they don’t hurt, they don’t itch, and they don’t cause any problems.
 On the other hand, there are keloids that are either painful, or they itch (or both).

 There is a subset of flat keloids that are inherently very painful.
 These keloids are often located in the mid-line of the chest.
-They are very tender to touch and they ache and hurt all day long.
-For these patients, pain is the most troubling symptom of their keloid.
+They are very tender to touch, and they ache and hurt all day long.
+For these patients, pain is the most troubling symptom.
 Term Hyper-Inflammatory keloid applies to this subset of keloids.This condition is often seen in patients who have undergone prior keloid removal surgery.

-In the video below, you can listen to the interview that Dr. Tirgan conducted with the patient whose keloids are depicted in photograph above.
+In this video, you can listen to the interview that Dr. Tirgan conducted with the patient whose chest keloids are depicted in photograph above.
 This young genteman story is quite educational.
-Pay attention to the history of his struggles with chest keloid and his past experience with pain.
+Pay attention to the history of his struggles with chest keloid and his experience with pain.